 Identify cost-effective opportunities to recover methane emissions for energy production and potential financing mechanisms to encourage investment.

-Identify and address barriers to project development and improve the legal, regulatory, financial, institutional, technological and other conditions necessary to attract investment in methane abatement, recovery and utilization projects.
+Identify and address barriers to project development and improve the legal, regulatory, financial, institutional, technological, and other conditions necessary to attract investment in methane abatement, recovery, and utilization projects.

 Identify and implement collaborative projects aimed at addressing specific challenges to methane abatement and recovery, such as raising awareness in key industries, removing barriers to project development and implementation, identifying project opportunities, and demonstrating and deploying technologies.
 Partners will also work together to share lessons learned from these cooperative activities.